johnsonchmatc/madisoncollege_ruby_on_rails/syllabus.md

 ####Required

-* *Ruby on Rails Tutorial* by Michael Hartl.
+* *Ruby on Rails Tutorial* by Michael Hartl (3rd ED.).
 The book is available online at [http://railstutorial.org/ruby-on-rails-tutorial-book](http://railstutorial.org/ruby-on-rails-tutorial-book) , as a PDF from [http://railstutorial.org/](http://railstutorial.org/) , or as a traditional hard copy from book stores and amazon.com .